targetarchitecture/ESP32-FPV-Camera-Multi-Client-Websockets-MQTT/README.md

 # Background

 Since building a few drivable robots I have wanted to have a FPV solution to allow Ada to “see” what the robot is seeing.
-Ada regularly uses a mobile phone VR headset to watch the 360 degrees youtube channel and most recently the Daid Blane “Ascension” stunt (https://www.youtube.com/watch?v=R6WyUlvHKAE).
+Ada regularly uses a mobile phone VR headset to watch the 360 degrees YouTube channel and most recently the David Blane “Ascension” stunt (https://www.youtube.com/watch?v=R6WyUlvHKAE).

-I bought an ESP32Cam in mid 2019 and tried the pre-installed demo.
+I bought an ESP32Cam in mid-2019 and tried the pre-installed demo.
 I wasn’t impressed with the results , there was too much latency and it got very hot.
 So it went in the drawer with the other bits and pieces I’ve purchased on AliExpress and never used.

 Fast forward to October 2020, with time on my hands due to the pandemic curtailing a lot of social activities I started to think about the FPV problem again.